 Lastly, environmental factors have also been implicated in the possibility of increasing the risk of male breast cancer.
 As with women, previous radiation therapy has been noted as a potential risk factor.
 Of note, radiotherapy has been used to treat gynecomastia, but these patients have been found to have a 7-fold increase in the risk of MBC.
 In addition, certain occupations have been found to increase the risk of MBC, including steel and rolling mills, as well as occupations involved with organic solvents such as trichloroethylene.

 Male breast cancer is a relatively rare malignancy when compared to female breast cancer (FBC) with a known ratio of 1 male case to 100 in females and occurs in about 1% of all breast cancers.
 Regarding male cancers in general, it accounts for 0.5% of all cancer diagnosis in men, but there has been recent concern about the rising incidence in the past few decades.
 Studies have hypothesized that in addition to obesity and alcohol, dietary factors may be exacerbating the incidence of MBC, but concrete research and evidence regarding specific dietary patterns have yet to be established.
 Despite these plausible associations, many individuals who are diagnosed with male breast cancer have no identifiable risk factors.

 The most common type of breast cancer seen in men is invasive ductal carcinoma, which constitutes approximately 90% of all male breast cancer.
 Other types implicated are medullary, papilloma, and lobular.
 Ductal carcinoma in situ is not commonly found due to a lack of awareness and stigmas related to MBC.
 This then leads to delayed diagnosis and poorer outcomes of the patients.

 In regards to hormone expression in male breast cancer, approximately 90% express the estrogen receptor (ER), and 81% express the progesterone receptor.
 Studies have also found that the expression of these hormone receptors is more prevalent than FBC.
-Thus, adjuvant therapy is usually predicated on inhibition of these receptors which is discussed further in the treatment and management section.
+Thus, adjuvant therapy is usually predicated on the inhibition of these receptors, which is discussed further in the treatment and management section.